radicle-dev/radicle-upstream/DEVELOPMENT.md

 ### Running Upstream

 You'll have to install some external dependencies to be able to compile the proxy as well as the UI.

-On both platforms make sure to have [`yarn`][ya] installed.

 On macOS:
 ```